zhenhu9/Sed-Notes/Gnu-sed.md

 ## GNU SED

 Sed is a stream editor.
-Multiple files would be regarded as one stream.
+By default, multiple files would be regarded as one stream.

 ```
 Syntex: